Are you having trouble finding an affordable apartment in the Fresno area?

 However, here in California, Fresno included, this shift is exponentially more difficult.
 That’s because of significant barriers to entry (namely price) created by the extremely limited supply.

-In a balanced market, owning and renting do not necessarily work in perfect tandem, but there is a general ebb and flow as prices in one of the sector become too expensive and drive prospective buyers or renters to the other.
+In a balanced market, owning and renting do not necessarily work in perfect tandem, but there is a general ebb and flow as prices in one of the sectors become too expensive and drive prospective buyers or renters to the other.

 The limited supply has disrupted that general guiding principle by driving prices in both sectors up faster than many consumers can handle.